openhab/org.openhab.binding.zwave/doc/qubino/zmnhla_0_0.md

 ### Parameter 42: Power reporting in Watts by timer interval

 Power reporting in Watts by timer interval
-  * default value 300 (power report in Watts is send each 300s)
-  * 0 – Reporting Disabled
-  *  1 – 32767 = 1 second – 32767 seconds.
+<ul&gt<li&gtdefault value 300 (power report in Watts is send each 300s)</li&gt <li&gt0 – Reporting Disabled</li&gt <li&gt 1 – 32767 = 1 second – 32767 seconds.
 Reporting enabled.
-Power report is send with time interval set by entered value.
+Power report is send with time interval set by entered value.  </li&gt </ul&gt
 Values in the range 0 to 32767 may be set.

 The manufacturer defined default value is ```300```.